TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    .. warning::

-      The :ts:`FILE` object type has been removed in TYPO3 10.
-As the :ts:`.template`
+      The :typoscript:`FILE` object type has been removed in TYPO3 10.
+As the :typoscript:`.template`
-      property used :ts:`FILE`, you should generally check your code if using this and switch to using :ref:`.templateName <cobj-fluidtemplate-properties-templatename>` with :ref:`.templateRootPaths <cobj-fluidtemplate-properties-templaterootpaths>` or use
+      property used :typoscript:`FILE`, you should generally check your code if using this and switch to using :ref:`.templateName <cobj-fluidtemplate-properties-templatename>` with :ref:`.templateRootPaths <cobj-fluidtemplate-properties-templaterootpaths>` or use
       :ref:`.file <cobj-fluidtemplate-properties-file>`.